 Relationships and guanxi – relationships are very important in Australia, in

 - In China relationships are everything.
 A CLOSE WORKING RELATIONSHIP IS YOUR BEST RISK MANAGEMENT STRATEGY.
-Get to know the owner of you chosen manufacturer
+Get to know the owner of you chosen factory

 - Saving face – your contact should not be bullied into submission, sent demanding emails and copied in their boss to everything.
 Understand the hierarchical structure at your supplier factory and how much genuine leverage your contact has there.
 Do they have their bosses’ ear and can they enforce the changes you ask for?